abichoi/Git_Tutorial/README.md

 # initialise and fetch the submodule
 git submodule update --init
 ```
-If you want to clone a repo with submodule:
+If you want to clone a repo with a submodule:
 ```bash
 git clone --recurse-submodules <repository-url>
 ```